 The answer was layered architecture.
 The map itself carries the data layer: seven project sites across Nepal, each with construction status, classroom counts, and funding metrics accessible on click.
 But the pop-up panels were designed as storytelling units — photography, narrative context, human-impact content integrated alongside the numbers.
 Both audiences click on the same school pin.
 Both get what moves them.

 The dashboard is also designed as a living spatial dataset — new sites can be added as the organization expands.
-It's the centerpiece of an upcoming website overhaul and will launch publicly when that redesign goes live.
+It's used to support program planning and donor engagement decisions, and will launch publicly as the centerpiece of an upcoming website overhaul.

 "Before I started designing, I asked: what decision is each person trying to make?
 Two audiences.
 Two sets of triggers.
 One dashboard that serves both."